States scale back food stamp benefits even as prices soar - NewsBreak

 The result is that depending on the politics of a state, individuals and families in need find themselves eligible for significantly different levels of help buying food.

-Nebraska took the most aggressive action anywhere in the country, ending the emergency benefits four months into the pandemic in July 2020 in a move Republican Gov. Pete Rickett said was necessary to “show the rest of the country how to get back to normal.”
+Nebraska took the most aggressive action anywhere in the country, ending the emergency benefits four months into the pandemic in July 2020 in a move Republican Gov. Pete Rickett said was necessary to “show the rest of the country how to get back to normal.”‘Die, my daughter, die’ – 1989 honor killing shocks St. Louis

-Since then, nearly a dozen states with Republican leadership have taken similar action, with Iowa this month being the most recent place to slash the benefits.
-Benefits also will be cut in Wyoming and Kentucky in the next month.
-Arkansas, Florida, Idaho, Missouri, Mississippi, Montana, North Dakota, Nebraska, South Dakota and Tennessee have also scaled back the benefits.Soaring egg prices impacting Siouxland bakeries

 Republican leaders argue that the extra benefits were intended to only temporarily help people forced out of work by the pandemic.
 Now that the virus has eased, they maintain, there is no longer a need to offer the higher payments at a time when businesses in most states are struggling to find enough workers.